clearlinux/clear-linux-documentation/source/clear-linux/tutorials/docker/docker.rst

         sudo systemctl start docker

-    If you want Docker* to start automatically on boot, enable the systemd service by running this command:
+    If you want Docker* to start automatically on boot, also enable the systemd service by running this command:

     .. code-block:: bash

         sudo systemctl enable docker

 #.
-Verify :command:`docker` has been installed by running this command and checking the version output for both *client* and *server*:
+Finally, verify :command:`docker` has been installed by running this command and checking the version output for both *client* and *server*:

     .. code-block:: bash